mrled/lightmarks/docs/devnotes.md

 Apparently React Native doesn't play nice with `console.error`?
 See <https://react-query.tanstack.com/docs/react-native>.

+### ⬜️ Break up usePinboard into multiple hooks

+Advice on the Reactiflux Discord is that if you have a hook more than a page, it's probably too long.
+Certainly my 200 line usePinboard hook should probably be refactored.

+Advised I keep storage (Keychain/UserDefaults) and the API client separate, for example.

+Can be decomposed into multiple hooks.
+Libs like React Query should help as well.

 ### ⬜️ Should be using hook for smart request balancer queue

 Realized just now that I define the queue in the module, but I don't think it'll work like that.